cleverplumtea/all-about-ares/README.md

 Interactive site showcasing data and images from Mars Curiosity Rover using NASA APIs.

-Built using Javascript, React, React Hooks, and Material-UI
+Built using Javascript, React, React Hooks, and Material-UI.

 https://api.nasa.gov/